Do you have any knowledge of Bagshot families?

 Searle

-Nicky is researching ancestor Charles William Searle, born 1873, but cannot
+Nicky was researching ancestor Charles William Searle, born

-decypher the Bagshot birthplace address given on the Birth Registration.
+1873, but could not decypher the Bagshot birthplace address given on

 No sooner had this enquiry been posted than Ian provided the answer "I